-I agree as follows:

-Although the responsible staff of the NAF BSL3 Laboratory has taken reasonable steps to provide me with appropriate personal protective equipment, disinfection protocols, and ventilation and maintenance information according to mandated standards so that I can perform my work inside this facility, the Facility Director has informed me that this activity is not without risk.
+I agree as follows: The responsible staff of the NAF BSL3 Laboratory has taken reasonable steps to provide me with appropriate personal protective equipment, disinfection protocols, and ventilation and maintenance information according to mandated standards so that I can perform my work inside this facility, the matter expert has informed me that this activity is not without risk.
 Certain risks are inherent with each type of activity performed inside the BSL3 facility and cannot be eliminated due to the nature of the work.

-I recognize that it is important to be aware in advance what to expect and to be informed of the inherent risks.
-The BSL3 facility is used to perform research with the airborne pathogen, M. tuberculosis.
+I recognize that it is important to be aware in advance what to expect and to be informed or the inherent risks.
+The BSL3 facility is used to perform research with the airborne pathogen, M. tuberculosis .
 M. tuberculosis causes tuberculosis, a disease that affects primarily the lungs.
 I acknowledge that engaging in this activity requires proper training and that as a VISITOR I am aware of the risks.
+DATE VISITOR'S name and signature